What is 7 Free Nail Polish? And Why is 10 Free Even Better!

 Mainstream nail polishes contain several chemicals and other harsh ingredients that have the ability to cause severe adverse reactions alongside damaging health concerns.

-As a result of this, you may have come across nail polishes that claim to be 3-free, 5-free, or even 7-free, and it is likely that you have wondered what exactly is meant by those confusing phrases.
+As a result of this, you may have come across nail polish brands that claim to be 3-free, 5-free, or even 7-free, and it is likely that you have wondered what exactly is meant by those confusing phrases.

-In this blog post, we will be covering everything that you need to know about non toxic nail polishes, as well as offer an explanation as to why the nail polish you are using right now could be bad for your health.
+In this blog post, we will be covering everything that you need to know about non-toxic nail polish, as well as offer an explanation as to why the nail polish you are using right now could be bad for your health.

 The Importance Of Non-Toxic Nail Polish

-Here at Côte Nail Polish, all of our nail polishes are vegan, cruelty-free, and most importantly, non-toxic.
-Our customers can be assured that their health is our optimal concern and that we will always endeavor to use the best and highest quality ingredients for our nail polishes and accessories.
+Here at Côte Nail Polish, all of our vegan nail polishes are cruelty-free, and most importantly, non-toxic.
+Our customers can be assured that their health is our optimal concern and that we will always endeavor to use the best and highest quality ingredients for our nail polish and accessories.

 What Is 7-Free Nail Polish?